porscheinformatik/pnet-data-api/README.md

 Additionally, we will enter your own user as manager for the system user.
 This means that you, and nobody else, can request a password for the user.
 If more users should be allowed to do this, please add a list.

-After the system user has been created, you can use the [System User Self-Service](https://www.auto-partner.net/portal/at/thirdparty?directlink=MN_SYSTEMU_SELF) for requesting a password.
+After the system user has been created, you can use the [System User Self-Service](https://www.auto-partner.net/portal/at/thirdparty?directlink=MN_SYSTEMU_SELF) (respectively the the [System User Self-Service for QA](https://qa.auto-partner.net/portal/at/thirdparty?directlink=MN_SYSTEMU_SELF)) for requesting a password.

 # Available Instances